techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 - Call Queue Timeout: 120 seconds
 - Call Queue Music: Default

-The caller will become eligible for call back after waiting in the queue for 60 seconds however, as the default music is 2 minutes long, call queue timeout will occur first and the caller will never be offered call back.
+The caller will become eligible for callback after waiting in the queue for 60 seconds however, as the default music is 2 minutes long, call queue timeout will occur first and the caller will never be offered callback.

-Once a caller has successfully requested a call back, the call back request is also subject to the call queue timout configuration.
-If a call back request times out, the information about the caller will be sent to the configured email notification address.
+Once a caller has successfully requested a callback, the call back request is also subject to the call queue timout configuration.
+If a callback request times out, the information about the caller will be sent to the configured email notification address.

-**In order for a call back to be successful, the call queue timeout value must be high enough to allow for the call to become eligible, for the music to stop playing, for a caller to successfully request a call back and for the call back to be queued until an agent becomes available and answers the call.**
+**In order for a callback to be successful, the call queue timeout value must be high enough to allow for the call to become eligible, for the music to stop playing, for a caller to successfully request a callback and for the callback to be queued until an agent becomes available and answers the call.**

 > [!NOTE]
-> In addition to the eligibility requirements already listed, for callers within the North American Numbering Plan, the inbound phone number must not start with any of the following digits in order to become eligible for call back:
+> In addition to the eligibility requirements already listed, for callers within the North American Numbering Plan, the inbound phone number must not start with any of the following digits in order to become eligible for callback:
 >
 > |Starting Digits                                   |
 > |:-------------------------------------------------|